GuitarML/NeuralPi/README.md

 For the NeuralPi plugin for use in a normal DAW:
 1. Download the appropriate plugin installer (Windows 10, Mac, Ubuntu Linux)
 2. Run the installer and follow the instructions.
 May need to reboot to allow your DAW to recognize the new plugin.

+WARNING: The audio output of the NeuralPi is at line level.
+Guitar amplifiers expect a low level electric guitar signal (instrument level).
+When using the NeuralPi with a guitar amp, start with the master volume at 0 and SLOWLY increase from there.

 ## Info
 The neural network is a re-creation of the LSTM inference model from [Real-Time Guitar Amplifier Emulation with Deep Learning](https://www.mdpi.com/2076-3417/10/3/766/htm)